Living in the town of Bloomsburg can be very rewarding and enjoyable.

 - Do you require accommodations/accessibility?

 - How close are the grocery stores, laundromats, pharmacy, etc.?

 - What type of heating/air conditioning does the dwelling have?

 - Do you need added features (i.e. washer/dryer, dishwasher, cable, internet, yard)?

 There are a few more important questions to consider before signing the lease.
 Talk to the landlord and take time to ask:

-- What are the policies on deposits and refunds?
+- What are the lease terms (length, policies on deposits/refunds, joint or several, etc.)?

 - Are pets allowed?